How To Choose a Window Company in South Fulton

 Licensing and Credentials

 In Georgia, window installers are considered Drywall, Insulation, Studs & Acoustical Limited Service Specialty Contractors.
-They aren't required to have a license to mount windows or doors, but if their work extends beyond that scope, they will need licensure.
+They aren't required to have a license to install windows or doors, but if their work extends beyond that scope, they will need licensure.

 Types of Windows Offered